 - Best splurge diaper pail: Munchkin Step Diaper Pail

 - Best customizable diaper pail: Playtex Diaper Genie Expressions

 While a diaper pail may not be necessary by technical definitions, your gorgeous new nursery will certainly start to smell less inviting without one.

 Because the stench from dirty diapers can spread through a space if not contained, most people want something specifically designed to trap it.

 Plus, a diaper pail can also mean that you’re not constantly having to take stinky diapers outside to a larger trash can — an important time and energy saver for any parent!

 When hunting for the diaper pail of your dreams (bet you never thought you’d dream of a diaper pail, huh?), there are several things you’ll want to think through:

-With some smaller pails, you’ll need to clear the dirty diapers out every day or two before they begin to overflow.
+With some smaller pails, you’ll need to clear the dirty diapers out every 1-2 days before they begin to overflow.
 Alternatively, very large pails might hold a week or more of diapers, but develop a stench as the diapers are collected.

 The amount of space you have for a diaper pail will also likely impact your decision, so it’s important to consider where you’ll keep it.

 Some diaper pails can use regular trash bags or washable cloth bag liners, while others require special liners or carbon filters bought from the diaper pail manufacturer.
 Over time, the cost of special liners can add up, so you’ll want to think about the types of bags required and their costs.